 The District Six TSM&O Program is committed to identifying ITS implementation and improvement projects to optimize the transportation management services in south Florida.

 This project consists of continuing the managed lanes system along SR 826/Palmetto Expressway from NW 154 Street to the Golden Glades Interchange (GGI).
-The project is currently in the design phase, and letting is scheduled to begin in 2021.
-For more information, please visit www.fdotmiamidade.com.
+The project is currently in the design phase, for more information, please visit www.fdotmiamidade.com.

 This project is targeted mainly at improving freight mobility and reliability along this important roadway.
 ITS and TSM&O improvements were conceptualized during the Project Development and Environment (PD&E) phase, and will be implemented in subsequent project phases.
 FDOT is also partnering with Miami-Dade County as they develop their plans for communications, controllers and deploying cameras.
 This partnership is important so that all the TSM&O assets can be leveraged effectively.
 The design of these projects is currently underway.
 Construction is expected to begin in late 2020.